shortstack/deploy/README.md

 These are all tagged appropriately such that the API/web deploy script will pick up the tags associated with the newly created VPC components, and we will be able to automatically create a new environment and deploy the web and API builds to it.

-OpenVPN playbook runs, which installs and configures OpenVPN, sets the password for the openvpn administrator user, and allows access to the subnets that were generated within the VPC.
+OpenVPN playbook runs, which installs and configures OpenVPN with 2 factor authentication enabled, sets the password for the openvpn administrator user, and allows access to the subnets that were generated within the VPC.
+You will need to SSH in and set up an admin user when this is complete.

 ### Usage

 Script requires 2 parameters:
 * Environment - test, pre, prod
 * CIDR - 18, 19, 20, etc. Ex: If you want a 172.19 VPC, enter 19.

 ```bash
 cd deploy